evertramos/nginx-proxy-automation/.github/README.md

 docker network connect myownnetwork nginx-letsencrypt
 ```

-3. Using different ports to be proxied
+3. Ports

-If your service container runs on port 8545 you probably will need to add the `VIRTUAL_PORT` environment variable to your container, in the `docker-compose.yml`, as of:
+If your service container runs on port 8545 you probably will need to add the `VIRTUAL_PORT` environment variable to your container,
+in the `docker-compose.yml`, so it can be proxied, as of:

 ```bash
 parity